mmi-sc/dicom-store-scp/README.md

 ## 🛡️ Security

 - Runs as non-root user (`dicomuser`)
-- Uses `python:3.12-slim` for minimal attack surface
+- Built on python:3.12-alpine, a lightweight and security-hardened base image with minimal surface area
-- Health check for stability
+- Includes a health check to ensure SCP port availability and container stability

 ---